williiam-tran/ttl-class-sync/content/index.md

 Despite all the temptations that might have been, the biggest one was not coming to class and missing out on something.
 I stopped playing truant, more or less.

 We did a lot of travelling, even by plane once, to many provinces in Vietnam.
-We even got to stay in Da Nang for 4 days during the fireworks season; that's when I won my 3rd girlfriend, a.k.a current bff, over as well, making it kinda memorable for me :D. Needless to say, looking back, everything is full of laughter, joyfulness, and a lot of singing 🎵 🎶🎵.
+We even got to stay in Da Nang for 4 days during the fireworks season; that's when I won my 3rd girlfriend, a.k.a current bff, over as well, making it kinda memorable for me.
+Needless to say, looking back, everything is full of laughter, joyfulness, and a lot of singing 🎵 🎶🎵.

-That's probably why I love karaoke so much, tending to live in a simulation.
-Even though it's never quite the same, the experience always brings back those core memories subconsciously in the best way.
+That's probably why I love karaoke; it feels like stepping into a bittersweet simulation.
+Though it's never quite the same, the experience always brings back those core memories subconsciously in the best way.

 Nostalgia hits hard 🥺😢
 ### Bittersweet Epiphany